 John and Jane are just kids.

 As adults, when something goes wrong naturally our first thought is often below the line.
-However, we are better off in the long run to behave in an above the line way.
-To accept responsibility and take ownership and be accountable for our error.
+However, we are better off, in the long run, to behave in an above the line way.
+To accept responsibility and take ownership and be accountable for our errors.

 I believe this is the most powerful behaviour model ever.
 No matter how old you are or what your situation is, your long term results and relationships will be 100 times better if you act above the line.
 You'll build trust, respect and enduring relationships.
 Also, if you teach this model to your children, your friends and your workmates, you'll build lasting relationships and an impressive work culture.

 When we are operating below the line we are being a victim.